mbahvw/kit-katacoda-scenarios/kubectl-advance/step1.md

 `~/krew-install/install-krew.sh`{{execute}}

-The installation may take some a few minutes, so be patient with it.
+The installation may take some time, so be patient with it.
 And when the installation is done, there is no need for you to export the PATH and restart bash.